ronaldoussoren/pyobjc/docs/metadata/manual.rst

    Register a metadata structure for the given selector.
 The metadata is a dictionary, and the structure of that dictionary is described in the section `Metadata dictionaries`_.

+   Registrations replace pre-existing registrations for the same class and selector.

 .. function:: registerMappingType(type)